Investors Heavily Search Snowflake Inc. (SNOW): Here is What You Need to Know

-Snowflake Inc. (SNOW) has recently been on Zacks.com's list of the most searched stocks.
-Therefore, you might want to consider some of the key factors that could influence the stock's performance in the near future.
+Snowflake Inc. (SNOW) has been one of the most searched-for stocks on Zacks.com lately.
+So, you might want to look at some of the facts that could shape the stock's performance in the near term.

-Shares of this company have returned -0.9% over the past month versus the Zacks S&P 500 composite's -9.2% change.
-The Zacks Internet - Software industry, to which Snowflake Inc. belongs, has lost 11.7% over this period.
+Shares of this company have returned -10% over the past month versus the Zacks S&P 500 composite's -1.2% change.
+The Zacks Internet - Software industry, to which Snowflake Inc. belongs, has gained 3.1% over this period.
 Now the key question is: Where could the stock be headed in the near term?

 Revisions to Earnings Estimates